 The name of the city derives from the old Slavic word “vno” which means “gift”.
-There are some more versions explaining the name of the town: “vinitsa” – a brewery and Vinichka – a river.
+There are other versions explaining the name: “vinitsa” – a brewery and Vinichka – a river.

-These lands were inhabited in ancient time.
-Settlements of Scythian and ancient Russian epochs are found on the territory.
+These lands were inhabited in ancient times.
+Remains of the Scythian and ancient Russian settlements were found on this territory.

-In the 9th century, the Ulich and Tivert tribes settled there, they were a part of the Kievan Rus.
+In the 9th century, the Ulich and Tivert tribes settled there, they were the part of the Kievan Rus state.
 Later, this area was passed to Galitsky-Volynsky principality.
 The Golden Horde ruled there over 100 years.

 More Historical Facts…

-After victory of the Lithuanian prince Olgerd’s army in 1362 over Tatars, the area was ruled by Lithuanian principality.
-Prince Olgerd’s nephews Fyodor and Konstantin Koryatovich constructed towns-fortresses in these lands.
+After the victory of the Lithuanian prince Olgerd’s army over the Tatars in 1362, the area was ruled by Lithuanian principality.
+Prince Olgerd’s nephews Fyodor and Konstantin Koryatovich constructed their towns-fortresses in this land.

-They constructed a fortress on the bank of the river Bug which was called “Old Vinnitsa”.
+One of the fortresses, built on the bank of the river Bug, was called the “Old Vinnitsa”.
 The first record of the town refers to 1396.
-In 1431, the castle was burnt by Tatars.
+In 1431, the castle was burnt by the Tatars.

-After Poland was divided for the second time (1793), all these territories were passed to Russia and formed Podolsk gubernia.
-In 1860, the population was about 10,000.
-In 1870, a railway Kiev-Balta-Odessa was constructed near the town and it promoted development of Vinnitsa, connection with Kiev, Odessa, Moscow, St. Petersburg improved greatly.
+After Poland was divided for the second time (1793), all these territories were passed to the Russian Empire and formed Podolsk gubernia.
+In 1860, local population was about 10,000.
+In 1870, the railway Kiev-Balta-Odessa was constructed near the town.
+The railway promoted development of Vinnitsa, connection with Kiev, Odessa, Moscow, St. Petersburg improved greatly.

-During the war, population decreased to 27,000.
-By the end of 1948, almost all the industry was restored, later other industries were developed: food, light, chemical, machine-building and metal-working.
+During the war, the population decreased to 27,000.
+By the end of 1948, almost the entire industry was restored.
+Later, other industries were developed: food, light, chemical, machine-building and metal-working.

-Present Vinnitsa, as the center of a major agricultural region, produces fertilizers and has food-processing industries in addition to electronics, agricultural equipment, light engineering, clothing and footwear industries.
+Present day Vinnitsa, being the center of a major agricultural region, produces fertilizers and has food-processing industries in addition to electronics, agricultural equipment, light engineering, clothing and footwear industries.

 Vinnitsa places of interest

-Museum-Estate of Pirogov.
-National Museum-Estate of N. Pirogov is located in a picturesque park on the shore of the lake (south-western outskirts of the city).
-Prominent surgeon bought the estate in 1859.
-He lived and worked there until his death in 1881.
+Pirogov’s Museum-Estate.
+The National Museum-Estate of N. Pirogov is located in a picturesque park on the shore of the lake in the south-western outskirts of the city.
+Pirogov, the prominent Russian surgeon, bought this estate in 1859.
+He lived and worked in it until his death in 1881.

-Museum and memorial cabinet of the father of military field surgery are open in the manor house.
-You can also see a pharmacy-museum with the interiors of reception and operating rooms.
-Church-mausoleum with the embalmed body of Pirogov is located nearby.
+Also, you can see a pharmacy-museum with the interiors of reception and operating rooms.
+The church-mausoleum with the embalmed body of Pirogov is located nearby.
 Pirogov Street, 155.
 Opening hours: 10:00-17:00, day off - Monday.

-Local History Museum.
-The museum is housed in the former Jesuit monastery - part of the historical-architectural complex “Mura.”
+The Local History Museum.
+The museum is housed in the former Jesuit monastery - the part of the historical-architectural complex “Mura.”
 The collection consists of 200 thousand exhibits.

 You can see unique exhibits related to the Scythian and Sarmatian periods, large numismatic and ethnographic collections.
-The museum also has a skeleton of a mammoth found in the region.
+The museum also has a skeleton of a mammoth found on the territory of the region.
 Sobornaya Street, 19.
 Opening hours: 10:00-18:00, day off - Monday.

-Museum of Kotsubynsky.
-Literary-Memorial Museum of M. Kotsyubinsky is open in the house where the writer was born and lived until 33 years.
-In 1926, at the initiative of the writer’s brother, restoration was carried out and museum was opened.
+Kotsubynsky’s Museum.
+The Literary-Memorial Museum of M. Kotsyubinsky is open in the house where the writer was born and lived up to 33 years.
+In 1926, on the initiative of the writer’s brother, the restoration was carried out and the museum was opened.

-Church of the Virgin Mary.
-The church was built in an unusual style of Tuscan Baroque.
-The church was closed by Soviet authorities, first in 1931, and then, after a revival during the Second World War, it was closed again in 1961.
-Today, it belongs to the Catholic community.
+The Church of the Virgin Mary.
+The church was built in an unusual style of the Tuscan Baroque.
+It was closed by Soviet authorities, first time in 1931, and then, after a revival during the Second World War, it was closed again in 1961.
+Today, it belongs to the Catholic community of Vinnitsa.
 Sobornaya Street, 12.

-Light and music fountain.
+The light and music fountain.
 It is one of the biggest light and music fountains in Europe.
-The fountain was opened in 2011 on the waterfront opposite the island of Kemp (Festival), next to the “Roshen” factory.
+The fountain was opened in 2011, on the waterfront opposite the island of Kemp (Festival), next to the “Roshen” factory.
 Water and light music show takes place every evening.
 Roshen Embankment.
 Opening hours: 12:00-22:00.

-Water Tower.
-The original brick tower with clock, standing in the pedestrian area, is considered to be the hallmark of Vinnitsa.
-The tower was built as a basis for urban water supply (mistakenly thought to be fire-tower).
+The Water Tower.
+This original brick tower with a clock, standing in the pedestrian area, is the hallmark of Vinnitsa.

 - The Arch in Gorky park is one of the symbols of the city;

-- Estate-palace of the Grokholskys, the 18th century (Michurin Street, 32);
+- The estate-palace of the Grokholskys, the 18th century (Michurin Street, 32);

-- Professional school, 1890, now the building of University of trade and economics (Sobornaya Street, 87);
+- The professional school, 1890, the building of the university of trade and economics today (Sobornaya Street, 87);

-- Jerusalemka - the old Jewish quarter not far from the current center of the city;
+- Jerusalemka - the old Jewish quarter located not far from the center of Vinnitsa;

-- Ruins of “Werwolf” - Hitler’s headquarters (8 km from the city near Strizhavka village).
+- The ruins of “Werwolf” - Hitler’s headquarters (8 km from the city near Strizhavka village).

-Unfortunately, the city doesn’t have a lot of modern comfortable hotels.
-The following local hotels have relatively good reviews of the visitors.
+Unfortunately, Vinnitsa doesn’t have a lot of modern comfortable hotels.
+The following hotels have relatively good visitors’ reviews.

 Hotel “Feride”.
-This five-star hotel is located next to the public garden and Medical Center named after Pirogov on the fifth floor of a shopping and entertainment complex “Feride Plaza”, in which there is a restaurant, cafe, nightclub, children’s room, health and beauty center (medical cosmetology, SPA-center).
+This five-star hotel is located next to the public garden and the Medical Center named after Pirogov.
+It can be found on the fifth floor of the shopping and entertainment complex “Feride Plaza” offering a restaurant, cafe, nightclub, children’s room, health and beauty center (medical cosmetology, SPA-center).

 15 comfortable rooms with individual design, Wi-Fi, satellite TV, safe, mini-bar, fridge, air-conditioning.
-The restaurant has a summer terrace with panoramic views of the city.
-Cafe “Feride” offers Japanese cuisine.
+The restaurant has a summer terrace with panoramic views of Vinnitsa.
+The cafe “Feride” offers Japanese cuisine.
 Pirogov Street, 23.
 Phone: +38 0432 55 77 88.

 Hotel “Park Hotel”.
-The hotel is located in the heart of the city, in a public garden named after Kozitsky, near the tower.
-The three-storey historic building, modern interiors.
+This hotel is located in the heart of the city, in the public garden named after Kozitsky, near the tower.
+It is a three-storey historic building with modern interiors.

 15 spacious rooms of different categories with all the amenities: Wi-Fi, air conditioning, fridge, mini-bar, phone, satellite TV.